PKelly429/PKelly429.github.io/docs/RTS Prototype/Fog of War - Vision Calculations.md

 }
 ```

-# Further Improvement to the Calculation
+## Further Improvement to the Calculation

 If we know a unit has moved 1 grid space to the right, we know that most of the cells they occupy will remain the same.
 If we can calculate only the cells that need to change, we can reduce the number of cells that need to be considered.

 ![[Pasted image 20240901162525.png]]

+I have left this optimisation for now, as it makes the code quite a bit more complicated, and after moving things to the Job system, more optimisation wasn't required.
 # Unity Job System

 [Unity Job System](https://docs.unity3d.com/Manual/JobSystem.html)

-Using the Job System will allow us to move our calculations to a separate thread, essentially making it free so long as it finishes before we complete the job, in this case when we reach the end of the frame.
+Using the Job System will allow us to move our calculations off the main thread, essentially making it free so long as it finishes before we need to use the result.

-There is also the option of allowing it to run over multiple frames, and only restarting the job once it finishes, or having it run every x seconds.
+The job system works best when used with the burst compiler, which does not allow managed types.

 ## The Job class

+To work with the burst compiler our data needs to be converted to a structs and NativeArrays.

+The job will take in an array of Units that need to recalculate their vision, with the current and previous grid cell positions.
+A count is given to determine how far into the list to iterate.

+The job outputs a flattened 2d array with the number of units in a given cell.

 ```c#
 public struct UnitVision